By Amy Gorin, MS, RDN

 How about a delicious, cheesy pizza that’s also loaded with nutrient-rich veggies?
-Did I mention that it’s also super easy to make, so get ready for a slice or two–or three!–of this caramelized onion pizza.
+This homemade flatbread pizza is super easy to make, so get ready for a slice or two–or three!–of this caramelized onion pizza.

-Mushrooms are one of my favorite foods.
+Mushrooms are one of my favorite foods ever.
 If I could eat only five foods for the next month, mushrooms would be one of them.
-In fact, I love them so much that I once visited Italy during mushroom season so I could get my fill of fresh ones.
-So it felt pretty right to combine my loves of mushroom and pizza (all things Italian, right?!) to make the ultimate tasty mushroom pizza.
+In fact, I love them so much that I once visited Italy during mushroom season so I could get my fill of fresh ones!

 This recipe makes four servings, so it’s great for family pizza night.
 Or if you’re like me, you can make it for lunch and store the leftovers in the fridge.
 I suggest serving a couple of slices with a side salad or some steamed or sautéed veggies to add even more greens to your meal.